-Typically round on one end (to attach to your blowdryer’s nozzle) and tapered to a flat slit on the other, these direct or focus the airflow for a smoother, more concentrated (hence the name!) styling.
-They help give you control over the shape of your style, making these the ideal hair dryer attachments for smooth, sleek, straight blowouts.
+Concentrators are the tapered attachments that direct airflow for a smoother, more concentrated style.
+They help give you control over the shape of your look, making these the ideal hair dryer attachments for smooth, sleek, straight blowouts.

-How to use: Using a medium heat setting and your hair over a round brush, direct the concentrator nozzle downwards, from roots to ends, for a more structured blowout.
+How to use: Using a medium-heat setting with your hair over a round brush, direct the concentrator nozzle downwards, from roots to ends, for a frizz-free blowout.
 Repeat the process on the same section, but this time with a blast of cool air for shine.

-As the name suggests, these hair dryer attachments disperse hot air over a wider pronged surface to minimize frizz, making it ideal for drying wavy to curly hair types.
-Some diffusers come with a mesh covering instead of brush-like prongs, which can allow for more democratic wiggling (read: you can get more careless and not worry as much about your hair getting caught!).
+Diffusers are ideal for wavy or curly hair types.
+As the name suggests, these hair dryer attachments disperse hot air over a wider-pronged surface to minimize frizz.
+Some diffusers come with a mesh covering instead of brush-like prongs, which can allow for more democratic wiggling.

 How to use: As opposed to concentrator nozzles, which work better from top to bottom, diffusers are meant to be used in an upwards motion.
 Position your diffuser at the ends of your hair, then gently wiggle back and forth to dry hair and sculpt curls with its more gentle airflow.

-Hair picks are those hair dryer attachments that look like combs—some dryers might come with two versions, one short (for shorter hair) and a longer one for longer hair.
-They are meant to create volume and lift on hair, as a regular hair pick does.
+Picks are those hair dryer attachments that look a lot like hair picks.
+Some dryers might come with two versions: one short for short hair, and a longer one for long hair.
+They are meant to create volume and lift, as a regular hair pick does.